Alwatr/alwatr/packages/core/signal/README.md

 #### `listener.remove()`

-Remove listener from specific signal.
+Remove a listener from specific signal.

 Example: